 Acoustic Neuroma Treatment

-Treatment for acoustic neuroma -- a type of skull base tumor -- takes a team of providers, including neurosurgeons, otolaryngologists, otologists and neurotologists (specialized ear, nose, and throat doctors who complete an additional two years of training to treat ear disorders), and radiation oncologists, among others.
+Acoustic neuroma -treatment involves a team of specialists, including neurosurgeons, otolaryngologists, otologists and neurotologists (specialized ear, nose, and throat doctors who complete an additional two years of training to treat ear disorders), and radiation oncologists, among others.
 This team works closely with you to create an individualized treatment plan that addresses your unique situation and needs.
-Depending on your treatment preferences, symptoms, and the size and location of your acoustic neuroma, a watchful waiting approach may be an option for you.
+Depending on your treatment preferences, symptoms, and the size and location of your acoustic neuroma, a watchful waiting approach may be an option.
 More comprehensive treatments to address the tumor itself include:

 Lateral Skull Base Surgery

 The best hospitals for acoustic neuroma surgery have surgeons like ours who are specifically trained and highly experienced in removing acoustic neuromas.
 We conduct a careful evaluation and examination to learn more about your condition and medical history before determining whether surgery on the lateral (side) of your skull is the best option.
-Whenever possible, we use minimally invasive techniques to reduce hearing loss, improve balance, and minimize facial weakness.
+We use minimally invasive techniques to reduce hearing loss, improve balance, and minimize facial weakness.
 When appropriate, we use surgical approaches that are most likely to preserve hearing.
-When large tumors or significant hearing loss is present, we may use an approach that is more direct.
+When large tumors or significant hearing loss is present, we may use a more direct approach.

 Radiation Therapy